sammcvicker/spellcrafting/ABSTRACT.md

 ## Non-Goals

-Magically explicitly does NOT aim to:
+Spellcrafting explicitly does NOT aim to:

 - **Replace agent frameworks**: For complex multi-step reasoning with tool use, use PydanticAI directly or dedicated agent frameworks
 - **Provide chat interfaces**: Spells are single-turn, stateless operations